createdotnet/API-Documentation/introduction.md

 ## Pagination

 API requests that returns multiple items, such as listing orders, will be paginated (default to 25 items per page).
-A client can retrieve a specific page by providing the page param.
 In order to alter the number of records returned per page, a client can provide the per_page param (limited to 100 items per page).

+To retrieve the next set of data, you can provide the last_id param.
+This would be the last ID of the previous page, or an ID to offset the request.

 {% highlight php %}
-GET		/orders?page=5&per_page=50
+GET		/orders?last_id=45546=5&per_page=50
 {% endhighlight %}